ONSdigital/takeon-ui-pipeline/README.md

 # takeon-ui-pipeline

 takeon-ui-pipeline contains the code for the Python Flask UI container pipeline.
+This pipeline runs as follows:
+1. Triggered by a Git Push to the Dev Branch of the Takeon-UI GitHub repository

+2. Builds a Docker image from this code

+3. Pushes it to Amazon ECR

+4. Retrieves Kubernetes Configuration from a s3 Bucket

+5. Deploys application to Kubernetes

 ## Setting up Concourse and a Test pipeline